datahub-project/datahub/docs/how/updating-datahub.md

 - Protobuf CLI will no longer create binary encoded protoc custom properties.
 Flag added `-protocProp` in case this behavior is required.
+- #10814 Data flow info and data job info aspect will produce an additional field that will require a corresponding upgrade of server.
+Otherwise server can reject the aspects.
 - #10868 - OpenAPI V3 - Creation of aspects will need to be wrapped within a `value` key and the API is now symmetric with respect to input and outputs.

 Example Global Tags Aspect: